Women on The Frontlines is the first in a three-part project.

 If you’d like to assist in any other way not mentioned, please get in touch – firstname.lastname@example.org

-All sponsors will be listed in the film and book credits, hyperlinked on the official website for the project for at least 5 years, as well as mentioned on all social media posts shared about the project.
+All sponsors will be listed on all digital and print promotions, in the exhibition and book credits, and hyperlinked on the official website for the project.

 Or if you’d like to propose a value exchange not mentioned, please get in touch.